 It’s the age of the freelancer, and with more and more people preferring (or needing) to work as independent contractors, it’s crucial that they know how to properly deal with their taxes.

-In Canada, employees of a company receive a T4, showing the tax deductions an employer has made on their behalf.
-But if you’re self-employed, the question of what to use in place of a T4 becomes a little more confusing.
+In Canada, employees of a company receive a T4 (Statement of Remuneration Paid) slip, showing the tax deductions an employer has made on their behalf.
+But if you’re self-employed, the question of what to use in place of a T4 slip becomes a little more confusing.

-In Canada, you don’t have to register a sole proprietorship business if you are using your legal name as the business name.
+In Canada, you don’t have to register a sole proprietorship business if you’re using your legal name as the business name.
 If you decide to use a different name to operate under, you must obtain a business name registration.

 If you are in a province where federal goods and services tax (GST) and regional provincial sales tax (PST) have been combined into harmonized sales tax (HST), then you will charge a single value added sales tax.

 If located outside of Ontario, Prince Edward Island, Newfoundland and Labrador or New Brunswick, then you will have to charge both GST and PST.